symbolfigures/fields/train/README.md

 ## Train the image generator

-The interested user can enroll in the course mentioned above to access the machine learning code.
-My contributions are really just pre-processing and post-processing, so the code won't be included here.
+The interested user can enroll in the course mentioned to access the machine learning code.
+This repository is for pre-processing and post-processing, so the code isn't included here.

 For those that have the code and want to try out the animation, you can download this pre-trained image generator ([256.checkpoint](s3://symbolfigures.io/thirdstudy/train/out/web_dpi300_px512_2024-09-27/256.checkpoint)) and place it in `train/out/web_dpi300_px512_2024-09-27/`